o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/game-metrics-heatmap-analytics-intro.md

 ---
-description: ' Use the &ALYlong; Game Metrics Cloud Gem and heatmap overlay to view generated data and any metric type that a game client sends. '
+description: ' Use the Amazon Lumberyard Game Metrics Cloud Gem and heatmap overlay to view generated data and any metric type that a game client sends. '
 title: Using Heatmap Analytics
 ---